supportREALteachers.org

 Domains of Learning

-Learning takes place in multiple domains and at various degrees of complexity.
-The Cognitive, Psychomotor, and Affective domains are widely accepted, and you can also find support for the Social domain (Personal and Social Responsibility) and the Health Related Fitness domain.
-Also see Maslow's Hierarchy of Needs.
+Learning takes place in multiple domains and at various degrees of complexity: Cognitive, Psychomotor, and Affective.
+While these domains are widely accepted, there is support for the others listed on this page.

 • Cognitive Domain: knowledge and mental skills.